pikesley/jlock/README.md

 ### Push changes to the Pi

-As long as `PIHOST` at the top of the [Makefile](Makefile) resolves to the address of your Pi, you should ba able to push new code to it with:
+As long as `PIHOST` in [Makefile.common](make/Makefile.common) resolves to the address of your Pi, you should be able to push new code to it with:

 ```bash
 make push-code